-9.5.1 Definition10
+9.5.1 Definition11

 9.5.1.1 Health Care Professionals' preceptorships are unique programs that should facilitate learning and transfer of skills and knowledge from one Health Care Professional to another.
-Preceptorships allow a Health Care Professional to spend time with a trainer who is a recognized expert in his/her field that can withstand external scrutiny, to gain a better understanding and insight into a therapeutic area or disease state.11
+Preceptorships allow a Health Care Professional to spend time with a trainer (the "Preceptor") who is a recognized expert in their field that can withstand external scrutiny, to gain a better understanding and insight into a therapeutic area or disease state.

-- 9.5.2.1 To facilitate the transfer of knowledge and skills among qualified Health Care Professionals, Members may support a preceptorship program.
-Payment of honoraria calculated at fair market value reflective of usual rates of compensation for the services provided and reimbursement for the trainer's reasonable travel and accommodation expenses are permitted.12 - 9.5.2.2 A maximum of five (5) Health Care Professionals, per calendar year, per brand, per specialty by indication, where specific indications call for interactions with Health Care Professionals from different specialties, may be sponsored to participate in a preceptorship program in an appropriate teaching center, being a teaching hospital, a teaching clinic or a university, in or outside Canada.
-Sponsorship is limited to reasonable travel and accommodations.13
+- 9.5.2.1 To facilitate the transfer of knowledge and skills among qualified Health Care Professionals, Members may support the number of preceptorships deemed necessary.
+Payment of honoraria calculated at fair market value reflective of usual rates of compensation for the services provided and reimbursement for the Preceptor's reasonable travel and accommodation expenses are permitted. - 9.5.2.2 A maximum of five (5) Health Care Professional "preceptees" (or "trainees"), per calendar year, per brand, per specialty by indication, where specific indications call for interactions with Health Care Professionals from different specialties, may be sponsored to participate in a preceptorship program in an appropriate teaching center, being a teaching hospital, a teaching clinic or a university, in or outside Canada.
+Sponsorship is limited to reasonable travel and accommodations.12